IwoRosiak/CustomTouch/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

 PS - Thank you for taking time to report this.
-I do my best to fix any issues as soon as their arise :>
+I do my best to fix any issues as soon as they arise :>